-Assessment % of GCSE Details Personal Portfolio 60% The personal portfolio is based on a theme.
-It must consist of a body of research, supporting studies and developmental work leading up to one or more outcomes or to a variety of resolutions.
-It includes at least two work journals and larger pieces using either film, video, digital imaging or light sensitive materials.
+Assessment % of GCSE Details Personal Portfolio The personal portfolio is based on a theme.
+It must consist of a body of research studies and developmental work leading up to one or more outcomes or to a varies of a least two work journals and larger pieces using either digital imaging or light sensitive materials.
 A work journal is a time-based record, with images and annotation.
-It is used to record, analyse work, experiment in, and develop ideas in class time and for prep.
-Everything in it will be assessed along with any other GCSE coursework.
-Final Examination 40% The final examination theme is set by the examining board and is in two parts: Supporting Studies: Eight school weeks allowed for studies to develop ideas (20%) Timed Test: 10 hours allowed to complete the final piece of work based on the support studies (20%)
+It is used to analyse work, experiment in, and develop ideas in class time and for prep.
+Ever will be assessed along with any other GCSE coursework.
+Final Examination The final examination theme is set by the examining board and is in two parts: Supporting Studies: Eight school weeks allowed for studies to develop ideas (20%) Timed Test: 10 hours allowed to complete the final piece of work based on the supporting studies (20%)